 Debt collectors are normally sent by creditors to collect payment for an outstanding debt.
-This article explains what a debt collector is and how they differ from bailiffs.
+This article answers the question, what is a debt collector and how they differ from bailiffs.

 Please note, it is possible to get private debt collectors to collect your behalf but it may be expensive.
 A cheaper option may be to go through the courts.

-One way to find out about the debts that you have is to apply for a credit report from Equifax or Experian which should outline all of your creditors and the amounts you owe.
+One way to find out about the debts that you have is to apply for a credit report from Equifax or Experian This .should outline all of your creditors and the amounts you owe.
 You can then contact the creditors to inform them of your current contact details and make an offer of repayment.

 If a debt has not been acknowledged or had any payments made towards it for 6 years then it may be statute barred (see our article on how to deal with debt for more information).
 This means that you are still liable for the debt but the creditor cannot enforce the debt through the courts.
 This prevents them from taking action through the courts to recover the money but does not stop them from calling you and sending letters.
 If you are concerned that you will not be able to repay your debts it is advisable that you approach your local Citizens Advice Bureau or another debt counselling charity for advice.